Marigold Meaning & Symbolism

 A gift of marigolds is a reminder of bright times ahead.
 Marigolds can be used to celebrate any time of transition such as a graduation or retirement.
 Yellow flowers are also typical for friendship gifts.
 Yellow flowers are a confirmation of a happy relationship and positive feelings.

 Yellow is often used in kitchens.
 This is particularly true for kitchens that don’t have a lot of natural light.
 Yellow is a luminous shade that is cozier than stark white.
+Marigolds are the birth month flower for October, reflecting the colors usually associated with autumn.

 Medicinal Uses of Marigold Flowers

-Marigolds are part of the calendula family, known for healing properties.
+Marigolds are part of the calendula or Asteraceae family, known for healing properties.
 The marigold was once thought to protect against the plague.
 The leaves of marigolds have been used to remove warts.
 Marigold tea has a mildly sedative effect.

 Marigolds have antiseptic, anti-inflammatory, and antioxidant properties.
 Extracts from marigolds can be applied topically to soothe the skin.
 Thus, marigolds have been used to treat rashes, burns, and wounds.
 A variety of marigold-based skincare products are available.